Loeries Official Rankings

 - COMBINED CAMPAIGN ENTRIES ALSO GET 1,5x POINTS: Single entries (Type A) that are combined into one campaign award during judging will receive 1,5 times the points.
 For example, if three print posters are combined and awarded a Campaign Gold, then the award will be worth 1,5 x 110 = 165 points.

 Where more than one company has been credited for any one credit, the points will be divided equally between the parties.
 For example, a Gold Winner receives 110 points.
 If two companies are listed under "Agency", each will receive 55 points.
-However, one "Agency" and one "Production Company" will each receive the full points.
+This is the same for other company fields, such as "Production Company".

-- NEW IN 2016: FOR INDIVIDUALS; FULL POINTS ARE GIVEN FOR EACH NAME LISTED FOR ONE CREDIT:
+- FOR INDIVIDUALS - FULL POINTS ARE GIVEN FOR EACH NAME LISTED FOR ONE CREDIT:

 Where more than one individual has been credited for any one credit, each individual will get full points.
 For example, a Gold Winner receives 110 points.
 If two Creative Directors are listed, each will receive 110 points, or if three people share the “Writer” credit, then each person will receive 110 points.

 - AGENCIES AND PRODUCTION COMPANIES GET FULL POINTS: As long as there is one name per credit, then each credit gets full points.
-For example, if a TV Commercial wins gold, the credited Agency gets full points and the credited Production Company gets full points.
-If two agencies share one credit, then each agency get half the points.
+For example, if a TV Commercial wins Gold, the credited Agency gets full points and the credited Production Company gets full points, in their respective fields.
+If two agencies share one credit, then each agency get half the points (see Point 6).

 - A COMPANY CANNOT RECEIVE POINTS AS BOTH AN AGENCY AND AS A PRODUCTION COMPANY.